ric2b/Vivaldi-browser/chromium/docs/updater/functional_spec.md

 uninstalled, sends the ping, and stops trying to keep it up to date.
 User-scope updaters will also do this if the file is owned by the root user.

-On Windows, if the ClientState entry for for the application is deleted, the app is considered uninstalled.
+On Windows, if the Clients entry for for the application is deleted, the app is considered uninstalled.

 On Windows, the updater registers a "UninstallCmdLine" under the `Software\
 {Company}\Updater` key.
 This command line can be invoked by application